fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 The white WildlifeAct truck and the telemetry means tourist’s will regularly stop to ask what we're looking for, and where to find animals.
 One of them told us about a pride of lions over in Hluhluwe.
 The tarmac’d road leads us out of iMfolozi, beneath the corridor road, and into the adjacent park, Hluhluwe, where the foliage is more green but less palatable.
 We pass wildebeest, nyala and elephants.

 We try and try to find the lions, this would be the corridor pride.
-We see another truck stopped on the roadside, they’ve got their binoculars out.
+Folks in a truck on the roadside have their binoculars out.
 Sure enough, in the distance, there’s a male lion lying down and a female hanging in an acacia tree.
+I didn't know lions climbed trees.

 {% figure imfolozi-lioness-in-tree.jpg landscape %}
 Lioness in a distant tree